Down

 And that’s it – the chocolate stain on carpet will be gone!

-Need more tips and advice to get a food stain out of carpet?
+Need more tips and advice to get a food stain out of the carpet?

 Subscribe to our newsletter below to get handy carpet care tips for other food stains on carpet sent straight to your inbox – or join our Facebook group for advice, giveaways and more!